DLQF/Dataism/content/people/index.md

       #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
       user_groups:
           - Principal Investigators
+          - PHD Students
           - Grad Students
+          - Founding Researchers
           - Researchers
-          - Administration
-          - Visitors
-          - Alumni
       sort_by: Params.last_name
       sort_ascending: true
     design: